txpipe/scrolls/README.md

 ## Intro

 _Scrolls_ is a tool for building and maintaining read-optimized collections of Cardano's on-chain entities.
 It crawls the history of the chain and aggregates all data to reflect the current state of affairs.
-Once the whole history has been processed, _Scrolls_ watches tip of the chain to keep the collections up-to-date.
+Once the whole history has been processed, _Scrolls_ watches the tip of the chain to keep the collections up-to-date.

 Examples of collections are: "utxo by address", "chain parameters by epoch", "pool metadata by pool id", "tx cbor by hash", etc.

 > In other words, _Scrolls_ is just a map-reduce algorithm that aggregates the history of the chain into use-case-specific, key-value dictionaries.

 :warning: this tool is under heavy development.
-Library API, configuration schema and storage structure may vary drastrically.
+Library API, configuration schema and storage structure may vary drastically.
 Use at your own peril.

 ## Storage

 Storage backends are "pluggable", any key-value storage mechanism is a potential candidate.
 Our backend of preference is Redis (and TBH, the only one implemented so far).
-It provides very high "read" throughput, it can be shared across the network by multiple clients and can be used in cluster-mode for horizontal scaling.
+It provides a very high "read" throughput, it can be shared across the network by multiple clients and can be used in cluster-mode for horizontal scaling.

 We also understand that a memory db like Redis may be prohibitive for some use-cases where storage optimization is more important than read-latency.
 The goal is to provide other backend options within the realm of NoSQL databases better suited for the later scenarios.